How I Learned to Love My Wife More Deeply

 That was the beginning of a bad week, reaction after reaction drawing us deeper into our trenches and fortifying our positions.

 It came out very clearly that I was not helping enough around the house.
 Communication broke down.
-Conversations became unheard of and quality time non-existent.
+Healthy conversations became unheard of and quality time non-existent.

 Finally, the only way forward I could see was to write down weekly tasks that I would put up in the kitchen and follow.